Bella Hadid Has Harsh Words For Paparazzi Who Photographed Her Inside Her Home

 J is like a brother to me buhhh this just ruined the surprise ... interview w/ @DerekBlasberg coming soon ??? https://t.co/5lJSNYqMHN— Bella Hadid (@bellahadid) June 13, 2017

-The model also sent a second tweet criticizing the paparazzi for invading her privacy, suggesting that she should move apartments to avoid the public eye.
+The model also sent a second tweet criticising the paparazzi for invading her privacy, suggesting that she should move apartments to avoid the public eye.

 "On another note - whoever thinks it's OK to photograph into someones home & private space is straight up sick, sad & fucked up. time to move," Hadid tweeted, along with two sad-faced emoji, a peace sign, and a rocket ship.